 Your agents should utilize high-end call center tools to maintain top-tier services.
 The ever-shifting tech innovations available today center on customer experience.
 This is why businesses must foster a customer-centric approach to their call center processes.

-But what call center tools do you need to obtain successful call center operations?
-In this article, we’ll discuss 12 must-have call center tools to help with your day-to-day operations.
+In this article, we will discuss 12 must-have call center tools to help with your day-to-day operations.

 Call center tools: Inbound vs outbound call center

-You have to understand how different call center types function and what services they provide to determine which call center tools you need for your operations.
+You must understand how different call center types function and what services they provide to determine which call center tools you need for your operations.

 Call center operations can be divided into two categories – inbound and outbound call centers.
 Some call centers only focus on either one of them, while most call centers provide both.

-An inbound call center is when agents receive incoming calls from customers.
+An inbound call center is where agents receive incoming calls from customers.
 These customers phone in to either ask questions, report a problem, ask for assistance, or relay their concerns.

 Examples of inbound call center services include order and payment processing, technical support, and renewal or upgrade inquiries.